-Rest of Africa comprises Gabon and South Africa, North America comprises Canada, Australasia comprises Australia.
+Rest of Africa comprises Gabon and South Africa, North America comprises Canada.

-(2) A productive well is an exploratory, extension or development well that is not a dry well.
-A dry well is an exploratory, extension or development well that proves to be incapable of producing either oil or natural gas in sufficient quantities to justify completion.

-(3) A stratigraphic test well is drilled to obtain information pertaining to a specific geological condition and is customarily drilled without the intent of being completed.
-Stratigraphic test wells are 'exploratory type' if not drilled in a known area or 'development type' if drilled in a known area.

-(4) The number of wells being drilled includes wells that have been drilled, but have not yet been mechanically completed to enable production.
-Wells which are awaiting only surface connection to a production facility are considered to be completed.

-(5) An extension well is a well drilled to extend the limits of a known reservoir
+- (2) A productive well is an exploratory, extension or development well that is not a dry well.
+A dry well is an exploratory, extension or development well that proves to be incapable of producing either oil or natural gas in sufficient quantities to justify completion. - (3) A stratigraphic test well is drilled to obtain information pertaining to a specific geological condition and is customarily drilled without the intent of being completed.
+Stratigraphic test wells are 'exploratory type' if not drilled in a known area or 'development type' if drilled in a known area. - (4) The number of wells being drilled includes wells that have been drilled, but have not yet been mechanically completed to enable production.
+Wells which are awaiting only surface connection to a production facility are considered to be completed. - (5) An extension well is a well drilled to extend the limits of a known reservoir.

-(6) The 6 wells drilled in the PSA DPAs were classified as development wells in 2017 and are restated as extension wells in 2018.